FimasDevelopment/IndexCertificate/README.md

 Initialize of the Contract with the basis information.
 ContractPrice should be separate from the rest (constant and immutable contract vs variable contract premium.
 Or other values declared private) **

+**-  function buyCertificate(uint cPremium):** The Buyer enters into the contract here by paying the Contract Premium.
+	Tthe Issuer gets the Premium immediately.